MeldCE/wp-settings/README.md

 `gh_`, the above example would get and set the option `gh_my_option`.

 ## Use
-To use, simply include the WPSettings.php in your PHP script and call as in the example above.
+To use, simply include the WPSettings.php in your PHP script and create an instance of the WPSettings class as in the example above.

-You will also need to ensure that the javascript file `js/wpsetting.inc.js` is enqueued in the admin section.
+You can then use the created instance to access and set options and also print the settings page using the `printOptions` function as shown above.

 ## Specifying Settings